gijs/childermass/README.md

 * Rails 3.2.1
 * Backbone 0.9.3

-*Childermass is named after a character in the excellent and highly recommended book Jonathan Strange and Mr Norrell by Susanna Clarke.*
+Childermass is also a character in the excellent and highly recommended book Jonathan Strange and Mr Norrell by Susanna Clarke.